Hugo-Chia/tp/docs/UserGuide.md

 # HubHealth User Guide

 HubHealth is built for you, clinic receptionists.
-HubHealth allows you to manage your patient’s contact and appointments with keyboard commands.
+HubHealth allows you to manage your patient’s contact and appointments with simple keyboard commands.

 <!-- * Table of Contents -->
 <page-nav-print />